acli/Coursera-subtitles/README.markdown

    a lot of work to fix.
 It can get so bad that it takes as long to try to fix it as to throw it away and start over.

-   Note: I have written a couple of scripts to reformat the text is this is what you decide you want to do.
-The scripts are in the scripts directory of this repo.

 4. Do not use Universal Subtitles’ “upload transcript” function.
    Ever.
 That function is buggy and will screw up the revision history.
 This is especially important if there are already